FM Towns

-The FM Towns (エフエムタウンズ, Efu Emu Taunzu) is a Japanese personal computer, built by Fujitsu from February 1989 to the summer of 1997.
+The FM Towns (エフエムタウンズ, Efu Emu Taunzu) is a Japanese personal computer built by Fujitsu from 1989 to 1997.
 It started as a proprietary PC variant intended for multimedia applications and PC games, but later became more compatible with IBM PC compatibles.
-In 1993, the FM Towns Marty was released, a game console compatible with existing FM Towns games.
+In 1993, the FM Towns Marty was released; it is a game console compatible with existing FM Towns games.

 The "FM" part of the name means "Fujitsu Micro" like their earlier products, while the "Towns" part is derived from the code name the system was assigned while in development, "Townes".
 This refers to Charles Townes, one of the winners of the 1964 Nobel Prize in Physics, following a custom of Fujitsu at the time to code name PC products after Nobel Prize winners.
 The e in "Townes" was dropped when the system went into production to make it clearer that the term was to be pronounced like the word "towns" rather than the potential "tow-nes".

 History

 Fujitsu decided to release a new home computer after the FM-7 was technologically overcome by NEC's PC-8801.
 During the life of the FM-7, Fujitsu learnt that software sales drove hardware sales, and in order to acquire usable software quickly, the new computer was to be based on Fujitsu's "FMR50" system architecture.
 The FMR50 system, released at 1986, was another x86/DOS-based computer similar to NEC's popular PC-9801.
 The FMR50 computers were sold with moderate success in Japanese offices, particularly in Japanese government offices.
 There were hundreds of software packages available for the FMR, including Lotus 1-2-3, WordStar, Multiplan, and dBASE III.
 With this basis of compatibility, the more multimedia-friendly FM Towns was created.

-NEC's PC-9801 computers were widespread and dominated in the 1980s, at one point reaching 70% of the 16/32-bit computer market.
-However, the early models had limited graphics (640×400 with 16 of 4096 colors) and sounds (4-operator/3 voice monaural FM sounds + 3 channel SSG sounds).
+NEC's PC-9801 computers were widespread and dominated in the 1980s, at one point reaching 70% of the 16/32-bit computer market, but the early models had limited graphics (640×400 with 16 of 4096 colors) and sounds (4-operator/3 voice monaural FM sounds + 3 channel SSG sounds).
 Just as Commodore saw an opening for the Amiga in some global markets against the IBM PC, a computer with improved graphics and sound was considered to overcome the PC-9801 in the home-use field in Japan.

 With many multimedia innovations for its time, the FM Towns was that system, though for a number of reasons it never broke far beyond the boundaries of its niche market status.

-Eventually the FM Towns lost much of its uniqueness by adding a DOS/V (PC clone plus DOS with native Japanese language support) compatibility mode switch, until Fujitsu finally discontinued making FM Towns specific hardware and software and moved to focus on the IBM PC clones (Fujitsu FMV) that many Japanese manufacturers—who previously were not players in the PC market—were building by the mid to late 1990s.
+Eventually, the FM Towns lost much of its uniqueness by adding a DOS/V (PC clone plus DOS with native Japanese language support) compatibility mode switch, until Fujitsu finally discontinued making FM Towns specific hardware and software and moved to focus on the IBM PC clones (Fujitsu FMV) that many Japanese manufacturers - who previously were not players in the PC market - were building by the mid to late 1990s.
 To this day, Fujitsu is known for its laptop PCs globally, and FM Towns (and Marty) users have been relegated to a small community of aficionados.